terrehbyte/StarRatings/README.md

 - **Show Option to Clear Rating**
   - If checked, adds an option to reset the score.
   - Default: No
+- **Enable Star Ratings**
+  - If checked, allows you to award half a star at each star level. (e.g. 4.5 out of 5 stars)
+  - Default: No

 ![Star Ratings supports the options as described above.](.github/settings.png)